VirgilSecurity/virgil-sdk-x/README.md

-# Objective C/Swift SDK Programming Guide
+# Objective-C/Swift SDK Programming Guide

 Welcome to the SDK Programming Guide.
 This guide is a practical introduction to creating apps for the iOS platform that make use of Virgil Security features.
-The code examples in this guide are written in both Objective C and Swift.
+The code examples in this guide are written in both Objective-C and Swift.

 In this guide you will find code for every task you need to implement in order to create an application using Virgil Security.
 It also includes a description of the main classes and methods.
 The aim of this guide is to get you up and running quickly.
 You should be able to copy and paste the code provided into your own apps and use it with minumal changes.